 - Archaeometry, integrating the scientific analysis of material culture based on the application of natural sciences, geosciences and reverse engineering processing, to understand ancient technology and craft specialization, socio-economic systems and interregional and transregional trade in antiquity.

 - Conservation Science, studying the relation between microstructure and properties of material culture and understanding the kinetics and mechanisms of alterations induced by anthropogenic, environmental and diagenetic processes to determine suitable conservation treatments and the development of new conservation materials.

 - Forensics and Criminalistics, collecting and analyzing physical evidence in the field and in the laboratory using advanced and innovative technologies in a law enforcement setting to assist in the authentication, provenance and repatriation of looted artifacts.

 - Advanced Research and Development of non-invasive and non-destructive methods (field-deployable and bench instrumentation) for the examination and analysis of archaeological materials.

 - Investigations in ancient technologies of paint-glaze ceramics, synthetic pigments, mural paintings, rock art, glass, metal, dyes and composite artifacts.

 - Authentication and provenance studies in a law enforcement setting.

 - Studies of the kinetics and mechanisms of deterioration of ancient materials.

-- Synthesis and engineering of new biomimetic materials to mitigate the decay of ancient artifacts.
+- Synthesis and engineering of new functional and environmentally sustainable materials to mitigate the decay of ancient artifacts.